 J. Scott Shannon has compiled a photo history of Trinidad, California.

-Be sure to download and print the BLM's free California Coastal National Monument Trinidad Gateway Brochure (2.8MB PDF).
-It describes Trinidad's cultural history and marine life, and it has a map of the very best places on the shoreline to explore.
+Be sure to download and print the BLM's free California Coastal National Monument Trinidad Gateway Brochure.
+It tells about Trinidad's cultural history and marine life, and it has a map of the very best places on the shoreline to explore.

-Please see the Greater Trinidad Chamber of Commerce website for information on lodging and other services.
+Please see the Greater Trinidad Chamber of Commerce website for information on events, lodging and other services.